csiro-mlai/RL-BOED/README.md

 # RL for SED

-This repository holds the implementation code for the paper **Optimizing Sequential Experimental Design with Deep Reinforcement Learning**, submitted to ICML 2022.
+This repository holds the implementation code for the paper **Optimizing Sequential Experimental Design with Deep Reinforcement Learning**, published in ICML 2022.

 # Installation